 You are about to start an amazing journey in didactic and clinical education in the field of Athletic Training.
 Always keep in mind that this is an academic program that has a clinical component.
-It will not be an easy journey, but, if you follow the prescribed path with diligence, it will be a very rewarding journey.
+It will not be an easy journey, but, if you follow the prescribed path with diligence, it will be a very rewarding one.
 The rewards are in the form of education, clinical experience, and companionship with your fellow athletic training students, preparation for the BOC Exam, preparation for graduate study, and preparation to take your place in the profession of Athletic Training.

 We demand much of you, but you should demand even more yourself.
 Historically, athletic training students have succeeded in direct proportion to what they are willing to put into the program.
 You will have ample opportunities to make the most of your education through ATS blogs, clinical experience journals, the Athletic Training Student Society and special events such as the ACES Workshops, SEATA Student Symposia, Hall of Fame Lecture Series, presentations by the ATEP Medical Director, and coverage of special events like the First Light Marathon, AFL spring training, summer camp positions working with Certified Athletic Trainers, and the opportunity to do remote Senior Clinical Experiences.

 You cannot succeed in this program by being a “sponge” and hoping just to soak up enough information to meet the minimum criteria.
 You will succeed by giving everything you have for four years to fully prepare yourself far beyond minimal competency.
 Strive to be your absolute best and you will become an integral part of the best.
 The faculty and staff of UMobile ATEP are here to help you.
 One of the big advantages of a small university is the individual attention it affords.
 Take advantage of it.